"I was tall, it's true, all of six foot two. They broke me across my back! My name unknown, it's not my own! They call me Crooked Jack."

 - In Spartacus: Blood and Sand, after seeing the title character's performance in the arena, the Romans name him "Spartacus" after a legendary Thracian king.
 He is at first insulted, and tries to introduce himself, but is interrupted each time.
 He eventually accepts the name.

 - Fez from That '70s Show.
 His real name, which was never revealed to the audience, is said to be really long and hard to pronounce.
 Fez is short for Foreign Exchange Student.
-Interestingly enough, the shows's original working title was different; the members of the test audience (focus groups) kept calling it "that 70's show", and the title was changed.
+Interestingly enough, the show's original working title was different; the members of the test audience (focus groups) kept calling it "that 70's show", and the title was changed.

 Mythology, Religion and Folklore